NickBlow/Mythras-charsheet/app/content/cults.md

 May use a free action point for the sole purpose of attacking if no defensive actions are taken that round.
 When this is used, _make an Endurance roll for Fatigue at the end of the Round_.

+Additionally, resisting Dark Side techniques is one grade easier.

 #### Mastery

 ##### Form 1 (Shii-Cho)